-Ring in 925 silver with a handcrafted engraved setting that frames a pink tourmaline in quartz cabochon.
+925 silver ring with a hand-engraved setting framing a pink tourmaline in quartz cabochon.
 The rubellite crystals—pink-colored tourmaline—are included within the quartz matrix during mineral growth in pegmatites from Minas Gerais, Brazil.
 The pattern of needles and color zones within the cabochon varies in each piece: no two are alike.
-Size 17 (Spanish).
+Size 17 (Spanish sizing).
 Unique workshop piece.

 | Mineral |